Expensify/App/help/expense.md

 * **Rewards** - Earn cashback on Expensify Card purchases.

 ### [Integrations] What accounting systems does Expensify support?
-Expensify integrates with all major accounting systems, including QuickBooks Online, Xero, and NetSuite.
+Expensify integrates with all major accounting systems, including QuickBooks Online, Xero, NetSuite, and Sage Intacct.

 ### [Distance Rates] What are distance rates in Expensify?
 Distance rates are configured for mileage expenses, allowing employees to select predefined rates when logging distance-based expenses.